 - the seller’s cancellation and return policy

 The seller must give you a copy of the contract

-For the contract to be legally binding, the seller must give you a copy of it.
-The contract must contain the information that the seller was required to give you before you bought the goods or services (see above), along with the following:
+For the contract to be legally binding, the seller must give you a copy.
+The contract must contain the information the seller was required to give you before you bought the goods or services (see above), along with the following: